TruongMinhDuong99/BTNhomTKPM/README.md

         }
         ```
     - Review and change all variables according to your environment in vars.tf file.
+        ```
+            variable "username" {
+            description = "The admin username for the VM being created." default = "insert-your-username-azure"
+            }

+            variable "password" {
+            description = "The password for the VM being created." default = "insert-your-password-azure"
+            }

+            variable "subscription" {
+            description = "Subscription id in azure."
+            default = "insert-your-subscription-id-azure"
+            }
+        ```
 8. Deploy infrastructure
     - Initialize a working directories
         ```